zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/cmsis_rtx/_index.md

 prerequisites:
     - Keil MDK or Arm Development Studio is required (MDK recommended)
     - Some familiarity with CMSIS is assumed
-    - Much of the learning path can also be followed with [Arm Development Studio](/install-tools/armds).
+    - Much of the Learning Path can also be followed with [Arm Development Studio](/install-tools/armds).
 See the comments provided at end of each step where appropriate.

 author_primary: Christopher Seidl